KhaledHamouda/myReads-react-app/starter/README.md

     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── components #components of the ui
+    |   ├── Book.js
+    │   ├── Shelf.js
+    ├── pages #pages of the ui
+    |   ├── Home.js
+    │   ├── Search.js
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```